 You might think my Mum was an ogre, but you’d be wrong.
 On the contrary, mum was a wonderful, loving Christian woman who homeschooled her children.
 Most of the time, she was great, but there were times when she struggled to find ways to motivate us.

 So, how can you avoid shouting, begging, and pleading with your kids?
 Below are some of the tips that I’ve discovered which show you how to motivate your kids, even if they don’t ‘feel’ like doing their schoolwork.

 Homeschooling is difficult at times, and it can be hard to keep yourself cool with pressures from different angles (i.e. the high cost of homeschooling).

 However, when you lose it, it doesn’t help your homeschoolers learn.
 In fact, it can embitter them and frustrate you.

 This will make homeschooling feel like a chore.

 So, the first step in homeschool motivation is to make sure you’re always cool.

-Saying, ‘Just do it!’ might be effective some of the time, but it doesn’t always work.
+Saying, ‘Just do it!’ might be effective sometimes, but it doesn’t always work.